Real Help After A Personal Injury Accident

 The more common personal injury torts are categorized as negligence, where the party causing the harm fails to exercise reasonable care in preventing the harm, and strict liability, where the wrongdoer’s intent is immaterial.

-Two typical areas of strict liability claims include dog bites/animal attacks and product liability injuries.
+Two typical areas of strict liability claims include dog or pet bites and product liability injuries.
 In each of these claims, absent particular exceptions, the victim may recover for the injury regardless of the defendant’s level of intent.